 The individual is the taxing unit in the Austrian income tax code and thus there is no joint filing of married couples or households.
 Starting from 1994, we have access to individual-level tax information, and examine children who are born between 1974 and 1994 (1,336,819 individuals).
-We focus on commuting children who claim the major commuter allowance (222,456 individuals).14 We have to restrict our analysis to children born to married mothers (153,382 individuals), since administrative records do not include a link to fathers for children born out-of-wedlock.
-Furthermore, we focus on the intergenerational link between fathers and their children.
-15 Those father-child pairs are further required to be both active in the labor market and to have received the major commuter tax allowance at least once (34,319 individuals).
+We focus on commuting children who claim the major commuter allowance (222,456 individuals).
+16 We have to restrict our analysis to children, who can be linked to parents within the administrative records (153,382 individuals).17 Furthermore, we focus on the intergenerational link between fathers and their children.
+18 Those father-child pairs are further required to be both active in the labor market and to have received the major commuter tax allowance at least once (34,319 individuals).
 The latter restriction causes the number of observations to drop substantially.
 The unit of observation is then a father-child pair in the year in which the child is applying for the major commuter tax allowance for the first time.
 To avoid any reversed causality, we only use those father-child pairs where the father received the commuter allowance in the past, namely before the child claimed the allowance for the first time (28,630 individuals).
 We further exclude father-child pairs that work in the same firm or have the same commute (i.e., possess an overlap in residential and firm postal codes; 24,675 individuals).
-This guarantees that fathers and children do not have the same probability of detection (multicollinearity problem).
-Furthermore, we restrict our analysis to observations where both father and child commute less than 60km.
-Taxpayers commuting more than 60km are above the highest bracket threshold
+This guarantees that fathers and children do not have a perfect overlap in commuting distance, or in their distance-to-next-higher-bracket (multicollinearity problem).
+Furthermore, we restrict our analysis to observations where both father and child commute less than 60 km.
+Taxpayers commuting more than 60 km are above the highest bracket threshold and are thus not at risk of cheating.19 Finally, we end up with 15,306 unique father-child pairs.